joseotaviorf/oh-my-pi/dags/for_rent/enrich_rent_demand_event/enrich_rent_demand_event.md

 ### Purpose

-Creates the enrich table rent_demand_event, containing the ForRent demand events, each line is an event related to the scope.
-This is an incremental table.
+Creates an enriched table containing the ForRent demand events, in which each line is an event related to the scope.

 ### Execution Interval